VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 the query cache, which could contain incomplete data cached during the backfilling.

 Yet another solution is to increase `-search.cacheTimestampOffset` flag value in order to disable caching for data with timestamps close to the current time.
+Single-node VictoriaMetrics automatically resets response cache when samples with timestamps older than `now - search.cacheTimestampOffset` are ingested to it.

 ## Data updates